 No teacher or other employee shall permit or cause any student to leave school premises prior to the regular hour of dismissal except with the knowledge and approval of a school administrator and with the knowledge and permission of the parent or guardian.
-Early dismissal for dental, medical or for emergency reasons requires a note or phone call from home.
-The child is to be "signed out" in the school office.
+Parents or parent representatives of elementary students must pick up the student in the school office in all cases.
 Parents/guardians need to provide a photo ID when picking up their student.
-If the non-custodial parent isn't signing the student out, we require notification from the custodial parent prior to dismissal.